Sample PMP Exam Questions and Answers

 The PMP (Project Management Professional) is an internationally recognized certification and the PMP Exam is conducted by the PMI (Project Management Institute).
-The exam includes multiple choice questions that test the professionals knowledge and experience on the five process groups and ten knowledge areas.
-Before to get the exam, practicing with sample questions provides you a general understanding on the question types.
-In this article we discuss some of the common PMP Exam Questions that help you to pass your PMP exam.
+The exam includes multiple-choice questions that test the professional’s knowledge and experience on the project management processes and knowledge areas.
+During the exam, you will encourage Formula Based, Knowledge-Based, Situational, and Interpretational PMP Exam Questions.
+Before getting the exam, practicing with sample PMP Exam questions provides you a general understanding of the question types.
+In this article, we will talk about some of the common PMP Exam Questions and answers.

 PMP Exam questions can be classified into four categories;

 All the questions are multiple-choice and each question type tests your knowledge and experience in the field of project management.

 Formula Based PMP Exam Questions

 Formula-based questions of the PMP Certification Exam necessitates knowing formulas to solve.
 You need to understand each formula to improve your decision-making.
 Below are some of the examples.